Pulilan: Government

+Local government

 Just like the national government, the municipal government of Pulilan is divided into three branches which are the executive, legislative, and judiciary.
 The Local Government Units (LGUs) have control of the executive and legislative branches.
 While the judicial branch is administrated solely by the Supreme Court (SC).

 The executive branch is composed of the mayor and barangay captain for the barangay.
 The legislative branch is composed of the Sanguniang Bayan (town council) and Sanguniang Barangay (Barangay council).
 The council is in charge of creating the municipality's policies in the form of ordinances and resolutions.
 The Mayor is the executive head and leads the municipal department in executing ordinances and improving public services.
 The Vice Mayor heads a council consisting of 10 members, 8 councilors, and 2 ex-officio members (ABC President and SK Federation President).